ASEDOS999/SearchScript/README.md

 3. `python3 setup.py install`

+Before each start of work run the following command:

+    `bash start_docher.sh`

 ## The Project`s Purpose

 This project`s purpose is to learn to search scripts from a text.
 Informally, the script is a set of action, their characterstics and model of steps between this actions, i.e. the rules ordering actions.
 The formal description of the script you can find in the file [???](???).
 To find the script means to find information about all actions descibed in the text and about their relationships.